joaquinfox/JavaScript-Projects/ALL_ABOUT_MD.md

   2. be merry
   3. sleep

+### Lists ###
-By adding two spaces you can make this:
+By adding two spaces (or more) and hitting return, you can make this:

 fnadsjf afdaksjf aksjda akjfdka jak sfka a fkdajfka a fjdka jfdask

 Into this:
-fnadsjf afdaksjf aksjda     akjfdka jak sfka a     fkdajfka a fjdka jfdask
+fnadsjf afdaksjf aksjda
+akjfdka jak sfka a fkdajfka
+a fjdka jfdask